darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you calculate the numbers?<br>
 It’s so complex programing a QuadDAC, and it’s extremely complicated to setup everything correct.
 That’s what I have been trying to do.
 I’m done programing the QuadDAC.
 There are so many things that need to be setup with the correct numbers.
 I did it, I got everything setup correct in v184.1.
 I will explain what I did to achieve this.  v184.1 has the absolute maximum values of 2048bit, 5644.8kHz and 786432 channels.
 As you all know, I love a good challenge and let me tell you this was one of the challenging tasks that I have ever attempted.<br>

 This is how I have the QuadDAC setup, I'm not entirely sure what offload is.
 I just know we need it, it's part of the QuadDAC.
 Without offload the music does not sound correct.
 So as you can see all 4 items have there own DAC, all 4 DACs play simultaneously.
-That's what is so unique about a QuadDAC, there is a huge amount of bass & mid-range & treble & offload all blasting away simultaneously.
+That's what is so unique about a QuadDAC, there is a huge amount of low-range & mid-range & high-range & offload all blasting away simultaneously.
 As apposed to a single DAC.
 In my failed experiments, I found that DAC 0 and DAC 2 have the most power, or volume level.
-That is why bass and high-range are on those DACs.
-Each DAC has 196608 channels, 196608 X 4 = 786432 channels.<br>
+That is why low-range and high-range are on those DACs.<br>

-DAC 0 = bass<br>
+DAC 0 = low-range<br>
 DAC 1 = mid-range<br>
 DAC 2 = high-range<br>
 DAC 3 = offload<br>